Friday, May 15, 2026

 Do you think the signage with the metal butterfly and caterpillar is enough of an invitation.
 Maybe the lantana and butterfly weed.

-My newly painted Blue Kitchen
+my newly painted Blue Kitchen.

 I love Peter Rabbit!
 Williams Sonoma